 Meanwhile, the import turnover of raw cashew nuts increased sharply from 1.66 billion USD in 2016 to 3.33 billion USD in 2024.
 At its peak, in 2022, the import turnover of this item jumped to 4.185 billion USD.

-The concern about raw material supply is even greater, because in recent years, African cashew growing countries and Cambodia have had a policy of developing domestic processing industries and gradually reducing raw exports.
-They have introduced many preferential policies to attract investment in cashew processing factories, while closely monitoring minimum export prices and imposing high export taxes on raw cashews.
+The concern about raw material supply is even greater, because in recent years, African cashew growing countries and Cambodia have had a policy of developing domestic processing industries, gradually reducing raw exports.
+They have introduced many preferential policies, attracting investment in cashew processing factories, while closely monitoring minimum export prices and imposing high export taxes on raw cashews.

 In December 2024, a Cambodian cashew processing factory for export began operating.
-The first batch of processed cashew nuts from this factory was packaged and exported to the Chinese market, then aimed at the Middle East, Europe, etc.
+The first batch of processed cashew nuts from this factory was packaged and exported to the Chinese market, then targeting the Middle East, Europe, etc.

-In order to achieve stable growth and sustainable development, in addition to solving the problem of raw material supply, Ms. Dao Thi Lanh - President of the Cashew Association of Binh Phuoc Province - said that the cashew industry needs a systematic strategy to increase value in the world cashew industry chain.
+For stable growth and sustainable development, in addition to solving the problem of raw material supply, Ms. Dao Thi Lanh - Chairman of the Cashew Association of Binh Phuoc province - said that the cashew industry needs a systematic strategy to increase value in the world cashew industry chain.
 In addition, it is necessary to shift from preliminary processing of cashew nuts for export to deep processing, into food, and directly to supermarkets.

-Sharing the story of the cashew industry, Minister of Agriculture and Rural Development Le Minh Hoan once felt "bitter" when receiving the answer from cashew farmers: "Growing durian brings in 1 billion VND/ha, while growing cashew only brings in about 35-40 million VND/ha".
+Sharing his experience regarding the cashew industry, Minister of Agriculture and Rural Development Le Minh Hoan once felt "heartbroken" upon receiving the response from cashew farmers: "Growing durian yields 1 billion VND/hectare, while growing cashews only yields about 35-40 million VND/hectare."

 From the above story, according to the Minister, we must adapt to market rules, we cannot stop farmers, we need other economic tools.
 The cashew industry can exploit more layers of value, such as growing red lingzhi mushrooms in cashew gardens to increase income.
 Thus, people will stick with cashew trees, stabilizing the raw material area.

-The cashew industry can also cooperate to exploit the potential of carbon credits.
-Because, each hectare of cashew grown in a way that reduces emissions can earn 400 USD from selling carbon credits.
+The cashew industry can also collaborate to exploit the potential of carbon credits.
+Each hectare of cashew trees grown using low-emission methods can generate $400 from the sale of carbon credits.

-Mr. Tran Van Phuong - Deputy Director of the Department of Agriculture and Rural Development of Binh Phuoc province - said that developing cashew growing areas to create carbon credits and restructuring the cashew industry in a green direction is the province's goal.
+Mr. Tran Van Phuong, Deputy Director of the Department of Agriculture and Rural Development of Binh Phuoc province, said that developing cashew growing areas to create carbon credits and restructuring the cashew industry towards a green direction is the province's goal.

-“If implemented well, it will contribute to increasing income and improving the lives of cashew farmers.
-At the same time, building a sustainable raw material area will help attract investors to the field of processing cashew nuts for export,” he shared.
+"If implemented effectively, it will contribute to increasing income and improving the living standards of cashew farmers.
+At the same time, it will build a sustainable raw material area, helping to attract investors into the cashew processing and export sector," he shared.

 Next article: With the world's largest warehouse, Vietnam's 'black gold' is in high demand, in its heyday